evenmm/mm-predict/README.md

 # mm-data
-Description and treatment (in R) of longitudinal data of Multiple myeloma patients
+Description and treatment of longitudinal data of Multiple myeloma patients